Agency: Community Action Program Committee Inc.

-Summary: Reporting to the Chief Operating Officer, the Director of Head Start – Early Head Start oversees the agency’s program for early childhood learning to achieve educational quality, positive child outcomes, and kindergarten readiness.
+Summary: Reporting to the Chief Executive Officer, the Director of Head Start – Early Head Start oversees the agency’s program for early childhood learning to achieve educational quality, positive child outcomes, and kindergarten readiness.

 Functioning as the subject matter expert for the Agency’s early childhood learning, the Director ensures the Policy Council, Board of Directors, management, and program employees are in compliance with Office of Head Start (OHS) / Department of Children and Families (DCF) and other regulatory agencies’ performance standards, to include program governance and professional development.